Context-Aware Sparse Deep Coordination Graphs: Learning Context-Aware Sparse Graphs

 $\text{Max-Sum}(\cdot,\cdot)$ is the greedy joint action selected by Max-Sum, $\hat{Q}_{tot}$ is a target network with parameters $\hat{\xi}_u$, $\hat{\xi}_p$ periodically copied from $Q_{tot}$, and the expectation is estimated with uniform samples from a replay buffer $\mathcal{D}$.
 Meanwhile, we also minimize a sparseness loss

 which is a regularization on $\zeta_{ij}^{q_{\text{var}}}$.
-Introducing a scaling factor $\lambda_{\text{sparse}} \in (0,1]$ and minimizing $\mathcal{L}_{TD}(\xi_u, \xi_p)$ $+\lambda_{\text{sparse}}\mathcal{L}_{\text{sparse}}(\xi_p)$ builds in inductive biases which favor minimized coordination graphs that would not sacrifice global returns.
+Introducing a scaling factor $\lambda_{\text{sparse}} \in (0,1]$ and minimizing $\mathcal{L}_{TD}(\xi_u, \xi_p)$ $+\lambda_{\text{sparse}}\mathcal{L}_{\text{sparse}}^{q_{\text{var}}}(\xi_p)$ builds in inductive biases which favor minimized coordination graphs that would not sacrifice global returns.

 Actions with the maximized value are selected for Q-learning and execution.
-In our framework, such action selections are finished by running Max-Sum on sparse graphs induced by $\zeta_{ij}^{q_{\text{var}}}$.
+In our framework, such action selections are finished by running Max-Sum on sparse graphs induced by $\zeta_{ij}^{q_{\text{var}}}$ (while we update Q functions on the full graph).
 Running Max-Sum requires the message passing through each node and edge.
-To speed up action selections, similar to previous work~\citep{bohmer2020deep}, we use multi-layer graph neural networks without parameters in the message passing module to process messages in a parallel manner.
+To speed up action selections, similar to previous work~\citep{bohmer2020deep}, we use multi-layer graph neural networks without parameters to process messages in a parallel manner.